limapedro12/LDTS_Game/docs/README.md

 > This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.

+The player controls the ship and only the ship.
+We have implemented the ship's capacity to move itself to the right or to the left (within the limits of the window/arena) in the bottom of the window and to fire shots.
+The player can move the ship left pressing the 'A' key or the left arrow key, move the ship right pressing the 'D' key or the right arrow key and fire a shot pressing space or the up arrow key.
+In the top of the window, our game draws 50 aliens (shown as the chars X, Y and &).
+Each alien dies (and disappears) when it's hit by a shot fired by the ship.
+We have also implemented three protections that will act as a shield of the ship.
+They have their own number of lives, which is decremented when hit by a shot fired by anyone (the ship or an alien, although the aliens are not firing yet).
+They disappear when their lives reach 0.
+This feature can be tested by shooting at them.

 **Arena**:

-- **CreateAliens** - Creates three different types of aliens arrange by five rows of ten aliens.
+- **CreateAliens** - Creates three different types of aliens arranged by five rows of ten aliens.
 - **CheckCollisions** - Checks if a shot hit an element.
 - **ProcessKey** - Receives an input from the user, if it is the "q" key the game screen closes.

 **Element**:

-- **Draw** - Draws the arena where the game will be played as well as specific draw methods to all its elements including the aliens, the ship, the shots and the protections.
+- **Draw** - Draws the arena where the game will be played and calls specific draw methods to all its elements including the aliens, the ship, the shots and the protections.
 - **Damage and isAlive method** - Takes some amount of life from the element and subsequently checks if it is still alive.

 **Position**: